Medical Qigong

 -

 Do not eat a big meal before class.
-A small snack is okay or a regular breakfast at least an hour or more before class.
+A small snack is okay or a regular meal at least an hour or more before class.

 Qigong is Similar to Tai Chi, it is a standing, bending, reaching, flowing, very very slow movement practice, utilizing the breath, the mind, and the stabilizer muscles, to stretch and strengthen the body and move your stagnant Qi to both regenerate and revitalize.
 There is no lying on the floor or Jumping around.
 It can be done from a chair if needed for any person with handicaps or medical issues.